ok-steve/ok-steve.github.io/src/code/normcore.md

     }

     /**
-     * Remove the margin in all browsers (opinionated)/ */
+     * Remove the margin in all browsers (opinionated).
+     */

     h1,